“Massage

 “Asian Bodywork” specifically corresponds to the use of manipulation procedures whose roots originated in Asia and whose purpose is to balance/move Chi to restore or maintain health.
 Asian Bodywork Therapy (ABT) is a major component of a healing system known as Traditional Chinese Medicine.
-The other components are Chinese Herbal Medicine, Medical Qigong, and Acupuncture in Orlando.
+The other components are Chinese Herbal Medicine, Medical Qigong, and Acupuncture in Jacksonville.
 Licensed practitioners of Asian forms of manual manipulation label their practice as “Asian Bodywork”.
 Within this system lie a number of uniquely individualized “forms”.

 - Tuina